kketch/tinypg/README.md

 Building extensions requires a standard C compiler toolchain, development headers, and network access to fetch dependency archives.
 These prerequisites are available on most Linux distributions.
-The process is currently unsupported on Windows and may require additional setup on macOS depending on your Xcode installation.
-Even when the command succeeds, the extension binaries become part of the shared TinyPG PostgreSQL distribution, so coordinate installations carefully if multiple test runs share the same cached archive.
+This process is currently unsupported as the trimmed down postgres distribution tinypg uses does not have pg_config or postgres dev headers avaialble.

 ## Documentation / API Reference